techytish/aws-real-world-projects/README.md

 - Some understanding of REST APIs as that's where the pingdom alert will go to
 - Request Bin account - to see how a payload is received
 - Postman Account - test HTTP requests

-## Solution
-When the check is triggered in Pingdom, it will send the notification to the AWS api endpoint.

-When a message is sent via HTTP it's identified as a payload.
-This is received in JSON format.

-So the api receives the payload, we specify which data from the payload we're interested in.

-Remember there is a lot of information on a payload, but not all of the fields are relevant With the api gateway set as a trigger for the AWS Lambda, this will have the python script send the payload to Microsoft Teams channel incoming webhook url in a way that Microsoft accepts, a message card.

 ## Costing?